devjhex/markdown-notes/README.md

 ## Project Overview
 This project showcases a Markdown Notes web application.
 ## Tech Stack
-This was built with HTML and Tailwind CSS.
+This was built with HTML for the markup and Tailwind CSS.
 ## Screenshots